aplawson7707/project_vex/README.md

 Take about 10 images for the new face and some from odd angles to help the machine learning process recognize the face.<br>
 cd into the home/facial_recognition directory and run "$ python train_model.py" to train the model on the new dataset.<br>
 Once the model has finished training on the new data, run "$ python facial_req.py" to begin facial recognition.<br>
+A full tutorial can be found at https://www.tomshardware.com/how-to/raspberry-pi-facial-recognition<br>